YuweAEC/learning-git-and-github/README.md

 ## Title

- > In this repo i will talk all about *GIT* and it's various Commands
+ > In this repo i will talk all about ***GIT*** and it's various Commands

 ## Introduction

-GitHub is a code hosting platform for version control and collaboration.
+GitHub is a code hosting platform for ***version control*** and collaboration.
 It lets you and others work together on projects from anywhere.
 This tutorial teaches you GitHub essentials like repositories, branches, commits, and pull requests.

 > ### Here's an short view of my file representation
 >
->> refer the following list to get familiar with my entire git repo
+>> Refer the following list to get familiar with my entire git repo
 > - 1. git-status.txt
 > - 2. adding-repo.txt
 > - 3. view-in-git.txt